colmdoyle/colmdoyle.github.io/_posts/2022/12/2022-12-29-you-get-the-behaviours-you-reward.md

 ![Linked notification](/public/media/post-photos/linked-notification.png)

 I must get a notification like this from LinkedIn at least once a week.
 Perhaps it's the result of a notification job triggering that requires such a complex data fetch to display the actual intended message that it's more efficient to simplify notify me that _something_ is waiting for me on LinkedIn, but I cannot help but assume that a team somewhere in LinkedIn has a metric they're goaled on which tracks the conversion rate from pushes sent to app opens, and this notification is absolute rocket fuel for that metric.
-And want it comes to metrics, you'll always get the behaviours you reward, even if they're not the behaviours you want.
+And when it comes to metrics, you'll always get the behaviours you reward, even if they're not the behaviours you want.

 ## Notification abuse is commonplace